tinymce/tinymce-docs/rtc/jwt-authentication.md

 ### More configuration

 Once JWT authentication has been set up, the RTC plugin can be configured further using the options shown on the [RTC configuration options page]({{site.baseurl}}/rtc/configuration/).
-Don't forget to change the JWT Claim's (user id, user name) to get those from your system.
+Don't forget to change the example JWT claims (user id, user name) to get those from your system.

 If you want help [submit a support request]({{site.supporturl}}).